 - Accepting payments offline or off-site to process later using PayPal's Virtual Terminal

 For more extensive integration, including hosting a PayPal-powered shopping cart from your own site, you'll need to use the PayPal API.
-If you're not savvy with computer programming or Web site development, this is a task you'll want to delegate to someone who is.
-See X.com for the technical details about the PayPal API and developing your site to integrate PayPal features.
+If you're not savvy with computer programming or website development, this is a task you'll want to delegate to someone who is.

 Once you're set up to receive money, the burden is on you as the recipient to cover the transaction costs.
 PayPal charges its business and premier account holders a per-transaction cost of 30 cents, plus 2.9 percent of the transaction amount.
-If the merchant has a higher sales volume within a month, that percentage could drop to as low as 1.9 percent.
-PayPal also charges fees for exchanging between its 25 accepted currencies in international transactions.
+PayPal also charges fees for exchanging between the currencies it accepts in international transactions.
 All these fees help cover PayPal's customer support and other services reserved for business and premier customers.

 The last option shown above is accepting offline and off-site payments.
 This means you've taken the buyer's name and credit card information outside of PayPal.
 You can enter that information and process the transaction using PayPal's virtual terminal service.
-This tool is available from the merchant services page at PayPal.com.
-Unlike other fee-based services at PayPal, virtual terminal requires a subscription of $30 per month, or the equivalent of upgrading to a Web site payments pro account.
-The per-transaction costs mentioned above still apply in addition to this fee.
+Unlike other fee-based services at PayPal, virtual terminal requires a subscription of $30 per month, or the equivalent of upgrading to a website payments pro account.
+The per-transaction costs mentioned above still apply in addition to this fee [source: PayPal].

 As a recipient, you can remove money from your PayPal account by making a withdrawal.
 These are your options for making the withdrawal: